oidcproxydotnet/OidcProxy.Net/docs/gocloudnative.org/content/Concepts/bff-security-pattern.md

 description: The Back-end For Front-end Security pattern is an a stateful BFF.
 It augments requests to the downstream services by adding Bearer tokens to the requests.
 tags: ["BFF", "Microfrontends", "Microservices", "Authentication"]
 ---

-# Back-end For Front-end Security Pattern
+# The Back-end For Front-end Security Pattern

-The Back-end For Front-end pattern is a gateway, specifically made for one front-end, which routes traffic to down-stream services.
-The goal is to improve the user-experience.
+In today's digital landscape, delivering exceptional user experiences while ensuring robust security measures is paramount for the success of web applications.
+Enter the Back-end For Front-end (BFF) pattern—an architectural approach that not only enhances user experience but also bolsters the security of front-end applications.

+By shifting the responsibility of aggregating data from multiple sources to the BFF, and thereby minimizing HTTP requests made by the front-end, the BFF pattern significantly improves the overall user experience.
+However, the benefits don't end there.
+Recognizing the need for stringent security measures, the BFF pattern can be extended to incorporate authentication and authorization mechanisms, making it a powerful tool to safeguard sensitive user information.

+This article explores the Back-end For Front-end pattern and its security extension, shedding light on their implementation, benefits, and implications.
+We will delve into the inner workings of the BFF pattern, illustrating how it optimizes front-end communication with downstream services.
+Additionally, we will examine the Back-end For Front-end Security pattern, which augments the BFF with authentication endpoints and token-based security measures.

-## The BFF Pattern
+### Overview of the BFF Pattern

-This is what a Back-end For Front-end looks like:
+* The user interacts with a Single-Page Application (SPA).
+SPA communicates with the BFF
+* BFF determines the appropriate downstream services to fulfill the request
+* BFF aggregates the results and returns them to the SPA This reduces the number of HTTP requests made by the SPA, thereby improving the user experience.

+The following picture illustrates it:

 ![BFF pattern](https://raw.githubusercontent.com/thecloudnativewebapp/GoCloudNative.Bff/main/docs/gocloudnative.org/content/Concepts/diagrams/bff.png)

-* A user interacts with a Single-Page Application
-* The Single-Page Application interacts with the BFF
-* The BFF decides which downstream services to use to fulfill the request
-* The BFF aggregates the results and returns it to the Single-Page Application

-This improves the user experience because the Single-Page Application invokes fewer HTTP requests.

-Read more about the BFF pattern here:
+Learn more about the BFF pattern here:

 * https://samnewman.io/patterns/architectural/bff/
 * https://abstarreveld.medium.com/what-is-a-bff-and-how-to-build-one-e2a2b78cfc43

 ## The BFF Security Pattern
-Initially, the BFF Pattern doesn't solve any security issues.
-But because when a front-end has a dedicated back-end, it makes sense to authenticate on the server side.
+Initially, the BFF pattern does not address security concerns directly.
+However, since, with the BFF Pattern,  the front-end has a dedicated back-end, it is sensible to use it to authenticate users on the server side.

-The Back-end For Front-end Security is a Back-End For Front-End with authentication endpoints added to it.
-It manages the user-session on the server-side and it augments requests to the downstream services by adding the Bearer token to the requests.
-This is how it works:
+The Back-end For Front-end Security pattern extends the BFF by adding authentication endpoints.
+It handles user sessions on the server side and enhances requests to downstream services by including a Bearer token.
+Here's how it operates:

+### BFF Security Pattern:

+* User interacts with a Single-Page Application (SPA)
+* SPA communicates with the BFF
+* BFF determines the appropriate downstream services to fulfill the request
+* BFF forwards the requests to these services while adding a Bearer token
+* APIs process the requests
+* BFF aggregates the results and returns them to the SPA

+Here's how the BFF obtains a Bearer token:

+* User interacts with a Single-Page Application (SPA)
+* SPA navigates the user to the BFF's login endpoint
+* BFF redirects the user to the Identity Provider
+* User encounters a login page and logs in
+* User is redirected back to the BFF with a code
+* BFF and Identity Provider exchange the code for a Bearer token
+* User is redirected back to the site

+The image below depicts the process of forwarding HTTP requests to downstream services when the BFF Security Pattern is implemented:

 ![BFF pattern](https://raw.githubusercontent.com/thecloudnativewebapp/GoCloudNative.Bff/main/docs/gocloudnative.org/content/Concepts/diagrams/bff-security-pattern.png)

-* A user interacts with a Single-Page Application
-* The Single-Page Application interacts with the BFF
-* The BFF decides which downstream services to use to fulfill the request
-* The BFF forwards the requests to these services and adds a Bearer token to it
-* The BFF aggregates the results and returns it to the Single-Page Application

-This is how the BFF obtains a Bearer token
-* A user interacts with a Single-Page Application
-* The Single Page Application navigates the user to the BFF's login-endpoint
-* The BFF redirects to the Identity Provider
-* The user sees a login-page and logs in
-* The user is redirected back to the BFF with a code
-* The BFF and the Identity Provider exchange the code for a bearer token
-* The user is redirected back to the site

-## Implications
+### Implications
-Implementing the Back-end for Front-end has some implications:
+Implementing the Back-end for Front-end has the following implications:

-* The BFF and the SPA must be hosted on the same domain.
-This means the BFF typically runs on www.
-It also means the BFF serves the index.html page.
+* BFF and SPA must be hosted on the same domain.
+This means the BFF must serve the index.html page.
-* The BFF is no longer stateless
+* BFF is no longer stateless.

-From an infrastructural perspective, this is what a BFF looks like:
+As a result, from a network perspective, this is what the application architecture will look like:

 ![BFF Infra](https://github.com/thecloudnativewebapp/GoCloudNative.Bff/raw/main/docs/gocloudnative.org/content/Diagrams/architecture.png)